 - To enable women to understand how climate change is already affecting their lives, and what action steps they can take to adapt to and mitigate the effects.

-The participants will have to successfully complete each series of modules in order to advance to the next level, and will earn the things they need for their gardens, as well as other items they may want.
-We will be developing leaders from this group who will hold the knowledge and pass it on to others in the community.
-This will be our next generation of facilitators, as we scale the project up.
+The participants have to successfully complete each series of modules in order to advance to the next level, and earn the things they need for their gardens, as well as other items they may want.
+We are developing leaders from this group who will hold the knowledge and pass it on to others in the community.
+This is our next generation of facilitators, as we scale the project up.

-We will utilise water efficient technologies to ensure that every drop of water possible is captured, collected and conserved.
+We utilise water efficient technologies to ensure that every drop of water possible is captured, collected and conserved.

-Our partner organisations will bring their unique expertise and resources to amplify our impact.
+Our partner organisations bring their unique expertise and resources to amplify our impact.

-Our plant experiments will focus on indigenous African grains, seeds, fruits, vegetables and trees that have high nutritional and medicinal properties.
+Our plant experiments focus on indigenous African grains, seeds, fruits, vegetables and trees that have high nutritional and medicinal properties.

 If you would like to be a part of this exciting new initiative, please click on the donate button below and it will take you to our donate page to see your options.
 We will share stories as we go along and update you on the progress of the project from time to time, through our email list.
 So please, if you do nothing else, sign up to be on our email list to be part of the journey.